liamzebedee/liamz.co/_posts/2013-06-06-webrtc-p2p-criticism.md

 Both of these steps require a **signalling channel**.
 My question is why?

 ### Solutions
-You could write a terrible hack to make use of IRC web chat or annonymous XMPP servers to exchange signalling information.
+You could write a terrible hack to make use of IRC web chat or anonymous XMPP servers to exchange signalling information.
 It wouldn't be ethical or appropriate to rely on Wikileaks' web IRC for decentralised signalling, so there must be an alternative.

 Another idea is to set-up a public signalling server.
 We already have public servers available for STUN (as provided by Google and Mozilla), which is the mechanism for traversing NAT.
 So why don't we have them for signalling?
 Because they can be abused and again it is unreliable to rely on a third-party, which is the basis of this issue.